Plus 9 activities also at half-price: bodyboard the Olifants, hike, see rock paintings ...

 Hike or camp at these trails that lead to gorgeous rock pools and waterfalls

-In the Western Cape our waters are usually crisp and clear, although some rivers might be the colour of Rooibos tea thanks to fynbos tannins that leach through.
-There are numerous hikes that lead to popular (and some less frequented) swimming holes and waterfalls.
+In the Western Cape, our waters are usually crisp and clear, or the colour of gold.
+They’re beautiful to swim in, and there are numerous hikes that lead to popular (and some less frequented) swimming holes and waterfalls.

 Pack your cozzie, suntan lotion and hat, and check out our list of anything else you might need.
 We’ve also listed what fauna and flora you’ll find in each area, plus emergency numbers for your peace of mind.
-One reserve also has 300 000-year-old San and Khoi paintings.
+Note: one reserve also has 300 000-year-old San and Khoi paintings.

 SWIM, FISH AND HIKE ALONG THE RIVER

 What should you bring?
-If you’re just a day visitor, lots of water and some food.
-If you’re camping, remember that it can get unexpectedly cold, so pack warm gear, and don't forget the braai materials.
+If you’re a day visitor, lots of water and some food.
+If you’re camping, remember that it can get unexpectedly cold, so pack warm gear and don't forget the braai materials.

 Fauna and flora: According to park management at the Limietberg Nature Reserve, the reserve is home to an abundance of wildlife, including dassies, klipspringers, baboons, a wide range of birdlife including black eagles, and the occasional leopard (but they’re very elusive so it’s unlikely you’ll ever cross paths).
 In the river, you’ll find fish such as trout.

 Cost: Day passes: R30 for kids, R50 for adults; overnight passes: R20 for kids, R40 for adults (not including cost of camping); camping: R400 per night for 1 - 2 people during peak season, R160 per night for 1 - 2 people during off-peak season, R60 per night for additional campers.